mavolin/disstate/CONTRIBUTING.md

 ### Fixing a Bug

-If you're fixing a bug make sure to add a test case for that bug, to ensure it's gone for good.
+If you're fixing a bug, if possible, add a test case for that bug to ensure it's gone for good.
-This of course only applies if the function is testable.

 ### Code Style

-Make sure all code is `gofmt -s`'ed, and passes the golangci-lint checks.
+Make sure all code passes the golangci-lint checks.
-If your code fails a lint task, but the way you did it is justified, add a `//nolint:{{name_of_linter}}` comment to the line or block.
+If necessary, add a `//nolint:{{name_of_linter}}` directive to the line or block to silence false positives or exceptions.

 ### Testing

 If possible and appropriate you should fully test the code you submit.
-Each function exposed and unexposed should have a single test, which either tests directly or is split into subtests, preferably table-driven.
+Each function should have a single test, which either tests directly or is split into subtests, preferably table-driven.

 #### Table-Driven Tests

-If there is a single table, it should be called `testCases`, multiple use the name `{{type}}Cases`, e.g. `successCases` and `failureCases`, for tests that test the output for a valid input (a success case), and those that aim to provoke an error (a failure case) and therefore work different from a success case.
+If there is a single table, it should be called `testCases`, multiple use the name `{{type}}Cases`, e.g. `successCases` and `failureCases` for tests that test the output for a valid input (a success case), and those that aim to provoke an error (a failure case) and therefore work different from a success case.
-The same goes if there is a table that's only testing a portion of a function, and multiple non-table-driven tests in addition.
+The same applies if there is a table that's only testing a portion of a function, and multiple non-table-driven tests in addition.

 The structs used in tables should always anonymous.
+Use `except` as the name of the field that will hold the expected correct value.

 Every sub-test including table-driven ones should have a name that clearly shows what is being done.
 For table-driven tests this name is either obtained from a `name` field or computed using the other fields in the table entry.